blesjosh/Ecommerce_follow_along/README.md

 ## Milestone 8 :
 In this milestone, we created a home page for the e-commerce website.
 The page displays a list of products with their details, including images, names, descriptions, and prices.
 Users can click on a product to view more information or add it to their cart.
 This page provides a user-friendly interface for browsing and selecting products.

+## Milestone 9 :
+In this milestone, we created a product page for the e-commerce website.
+The page displays a list of products with their details, including images, names, descriptions, and prices.
+Users can click on a product to view more information or add it to their cart.
+This page provides a user-friendly interface for browsing and selecting products.